tndrle/node-sqlite3-wasm/README.md

 ### `Statement.get([values, options]) -> row`

-Executes the prepared statement with the given values and returns the first resulting row as an objects.
+Executes the prepared statement with the given values and returns the first resulting row as an object.

 Arguments